bvbohnen/X3_Customizer/Documentation.md

       * scaling_factor
         - Float, the amount to boost the speedup rate by.
 Eg. 2 will reduce the delay between ticks to 125 ms. Practical limit may be set by game frame rate, eg. approximately 15x at 60 fps.

+ * Allow_Valhalla_To_Jump_To_Gates

+    Requires: L/x3story.obj

+      Removes a restriction on the Valhalla, or whichever ship is at offset 211 in tships, for jumping to gates.
+This should only be applied alongside another mod that either reduces the valhalla size, increases gate size, removes gate rings, or moves/removes the forward pylons, to avoid collision problems.

  * Disable_Asteroid_Respawn